-Selenium-mercury molar ratio as a basis for relaxing predator-fish MeHg ceilings — the certification debate
+Selenium-mercury molar ratio as a basis for relaxing predator-fish MeHg ceilings — the scientific debate

 A live methodological debate in seafood toxicology asks whether the selenium-to-mercury molar ratio (Se:Hg) in consumed fish should modulate the regulatory ceiling on methylmercury.
 The argument: Se and Hg share an extraordinarily high binding affinity (Hg-Se bond ~70 kcal/mol, among the strongest in biochemistry); when molar Se in the consumed fish exceeds molar Hg, the Hg is sequestered as inert HgSe particles in vivo, and net Se remains bioavailable to support selenoprotein synthesis.
 The toxicological cascade that drives MeHg neurotoxicity (oxidative stress from Se-depleted antioxidant defenses, thyroid disruption from disabled iodothyronine deiodinases) is therefore proposed to depend on Se:Hg balance, not absolute MeHg concentration alone.

 If accepted, this framework would justify relaxing the regulatory MeHg ceiling on Se-rich fish species — notably bluefin tuna, where per Chamorro et al. 2024 Se:Hg is typically >1 despite high absolute Hg.
-If rejected, the framework is theoretically supported but not yet quantitatively validated enough for certification use, and the absolute MeHg ceiling remains the binding constraint.
+If rejected, the framework is theoretically supported but not yet quantitatively validated, and the absolute MeHg ceiling remains the binding constraint.

-This synthesis page lays out the evidence on both sides so HMTc certification decisions can be made transparently.
-The wiki does not yet take a position; it presents the case for and against.
-The page exists primarily so HMTc threshold-setting work has a citable consolidation of the Se:Hg literature rather than re-deriving it per certification cycle.
+This synthesis page lays out the evidence on both sides.
+The wiki does not take a position; it presents the case for and against.
+The page exists to provide a citable consolidation of the Se:Hg literature, including the question of whether the evidence currently supports modulating an absolute MeHg ceiling on a selenium basis.

 The mechanistic case FOR Se:Hg as a relaxation criterion